 Liability Defenses & How to Subrogate Against Them

-Jason goes into depth on each of these three liability-limiting strategies alarm companies use when presented with subrogation claims for fire damage:
+Let’s take a closer look at each of these three liability-limiting strategies alarm companies use when presented with subrogation claims for fire damage:

 1. Exculpatory Clause

-Courts will also look at public policy and consider questions like previous case law as well as future considerations.
+Courts will also look at public policy and consider questions like previous case law, as well as future considerations.
 Is this a precedent we want to set?
 Is this something we want other companies to be allowed to do?

 Often, an exculpatory clause will be deemed unenforceable.